BiGChunguS0510/token/README.md

 # Dash token
 Created a Site called DSurv similar to https://curve.fi/ to trade a crypto token called DASH that can be used for transanctions with other users

-Used the ICP to create the Crypto token and used React to create the frontend of the website
+Used the motoko and ICP to create the Crypto token and used React to create the frontend of the website